Get creative, unplug and reconnect these school holidays.

 School holiday lockdown ideas for all ages

-While technology is a marvellous invention and has helped us remain sane during this lockdown.
-There’s also such a thing as too much tech time.
-It’s too easy these days to use tech as a tool to relax, have fun, connect, and manage boredom.
-We know too much screen time can negatively affect children.
-Australian Institute of Family Studies, recommends “no more than two hours of sedentary recreational screen time per day.
-For children and young people aged 5–17 years (not including schoolwork).
+While technology is a marvellous invention and has helped us remain sane during this lockdown, there’s also such a thing as too much tech time.
+It’s too easy to use tech as a tool to relax, have fun, connect, and manage boredom, but we now know too much screen time can negatively affect children.
+Australian Institute of Family Studies, recommends “no more than two hours of sedentary recreational screen time per day for children and young people aged 5–17 years (not including schoolwork).
 Screen time has negative effects on weight and diet (TV viewing), and behavioural problems [like]: anxiety, hyperactivity, self-esteem and psychosocial health.”

 Recommendations for children younger than 2 is zero screen time.
 And between 2-5 years, no more than one hour a day.
 That is a lot of time to fill in right?

-Also, I think it’s fair to say that most people, including our kids, are feeling a little screen fatigued and/or bored even from using devices to stay afloat.
+I also think it’s fair to say that most people, including our kids, are feeling a little screen fatigued and bored from using devices to stay afloat.
 So taking some time to get creative and back to basics offline is vital during this time to help balance our well-being.

 If you reflect on your happiest childhood memories, what are you doing?
-I know it may be tricky at the moment to re-create all your happy memories but try and be creative with what you do have or what you can do.
-While it’s likely to take a real mind shift to consider how you manage your time without screens, especially if still working during the holidays.
-But, it’s a wonderful way to boost mood and reconnect with ourselves and those around us.
+I know it may be tricky at the moment to re-create all your happy memories, but try and be creative with what you do have or what you can do.
+It’s likely to take a real mind shift to consider how you manage your time without screens, especially if still working during the holidays, but it’s a wonderful way to boost mood and reconnect with ourselves and those around us.
 Being actively present increases your chances of feeling calmer and experiencing more joy.

 Many of my clients, including myself, have found that the regular stuff we would do for ourselves or as a family is starting to get a little old.
 So here are a bunch of unplugged ideas to inspire you to try something a little different.
 This list will be a great reference point now and for the future.